OctoD/godot-gameplay-systems/README.md

 # Networking Attributes, Effects and Abilities

-Did not test too much, but abilities, effects and attributes could be simply replicated using the `MultiplayerSynchronizer` node provided by godot4.x.
+Did not test too much, but abilities, effects and attributes could be replicated using the `MultiplayerSynchronizer` node provided by godot4.x.

 The same should apply to `Inventory` and `Equipment`.